lina2761991/Data-science-with-python-/README.md

 this repo contains the projects I did in order to get the certificate of data science with python on Datacamp website

 first project:
-"Project Investigating Netflix Movies and Guest Stars in The Office" was the first application to python,numpy, pandas and matplot vizualization
+"Project Investigating Netflix Movies and Guest Stars in The Office" was the first application in which I used python,numpy, pandas and matplot vizualization